robert-westenberger/knowledgebase/mocks-requirements.md

 I don't really have anything particular in mind here.
 Austin floated an interesting idea about a window for selecting a screen saver.

 Some other possible ideas:
 * Some other kind of window open.
-A paint program, a calculator,
+A paint program, a calculator, some game.

+If this is already too much work, this screen can be scrapped for a later time.
+## Other import requirements
+* A cursor
+* A "grab" cursor (in windows, its a little hand).
+* A "grab" cursor that is actually grabbing ( so a clutched hand)
+* The same 4/5 mocks as above, but in a mobile view.